vkayy/vkinematics/README.md

 - `RENDER_DISPLAY`: If true, the simulation is displayed.
 Otherwise, it is not.
 - `WINDOW_WIDTH`: The width of the window.
 - `WINDOW_HEIGHT`: the width of the window.
-- `MAX_OBJECT_COUNT`: The maximum object count.
 - `MIN_RADIUS`: The minimum object radius.
 - `MAX_RADIUS`: The maximum object radius.
-- `MAX_ANGLE`: The maximum angle of object spawn velocity.
 - `SPEED_COLOURING`: If true, objects are coloured based on speed.
 By default, they are coloured by rainbow.
-- `SPAWN_DELAY`: The delay between consecutive object spawns.
-- `SPAWN_SPEED`: The speed at which an object spawns.
 - `FRAMERATE_LIMIT`: The maximum framerate.
 - `THREAD_COUNT`: The number of threads used (experiment with this, see what works best for you).
 - `COLLISION_RESOLVER`: Three choices are available: